kecman/garage/PLAN.md

 - [IO] Support .ply file formats
 - [IO] Support .off file formats
 - [IO] Support TetGen file formats
-- [README] Explain high-level goals
 - [Cleanup] Do an audit/cleanup of the code to make it more hackable by other people
+- [Cleanup] Use context loggers to cleanup direct errors/warning/information messages to the console rather than the terminal
 - [Cleanup] Remove geometry module, just load files
 - [Cleanup] memory management for things returned by boost polygon module, should copy them on jai side and add a function to the bindings which free the mesh :Cleanup_Construction_Destruction:
 - [Cleanup] Make the polygon/polyline types use slices, not dynamic arrays, put allocators in the top level
 - [Cleanup] Use a union to store entities directly in an array, rather than storing pointers to entities
-- [Meta-programming] Use @test to tag/run tests
-- [Meta-programming] Generate a list of used ImGui functions to simplify transitioning to a newer version
 - [Bindings] Improve API, these accept pointers because the c++ functions take const-ref args
 - [Bindings] Can these declarations have notes?
 Check Preload.jai?
 - [Bindings] Write a function to print in wkt format? simpler custom format?
 - [Bindings] Add libIGL bindings?
 - [Build] Compiled at time in Window, after version?
 - [Build] Bake fonts into the executable
+- [Meta-programming] Use @test to tag/run tests
+- [Meta-programming] Generate a list of used ImGui functions to simplify transitioning to a newer version
 - [Robustness] Just log warnings and ignore the context allocator if it's not malloc, or create a new polygon allocated with malloc if passing to c
 - [XXL] Buttons with icons which animate when you hover them
 - [XXL] Build and add bindings for gmp